wellcomecollection/docs/rfcs/0xx-tei_adapter/README.md

 It receives file URLs from the GitHub Api service and for each one:

 - Decides if it's a relevant TEI file
-- It it is, retrieves it from GitHub & stores it in the TEI store
+- If it is, retrieves it from GitHub & stores it in the TEI store
 - Send each record stored to the transformer

 ### Full reharvest